What types of housing are available for students?

 Do I need renter’s insurance?

-Preferred Campus Management requires $100,000 in liability insurance coverage for each resident.
+Cardinal Group Management requires $100,000 in liability insurance coverage for each resident.
 While residents are free to select any insurance vendor for the coverage, we have partnered with Multifamily Insurance Partners to offer the required liability insurance coverage to our residents at a very competitive rate.
 MFIP also offers optional renters insurance to cover residents’ personal possessions.
 For more information on the coverage available, visit MFIP’s website.